 The petition also must list the various powers that the petitioner is seeking regarding the AIP's property management and personal needs.
 Also, it is necessary to provide the Court with the names and addresses of the AIP's next of kin.
 There are provisions in Section 81.07 of the MHL that require that a Notice of Guardianship Proceeding be given to an AIP's spouse, parent, children, siblings and other relatives.

 There is also a need to include in the petition a description of the assets and income that are available to the AIP as well as his debts and obligations.
 This information will assist the Court in determining to what extent a Guardian is needed to handle the AIP's property management.
 This information is also needed by the Court Evaluator so that a review can be commenced regarding the status of the AIP's financial situation.

-As a Guardianship lawyer in New York I work closely with clients regarding the preparation and review of a Guardianship Petition.
+As a New York City guardianship proceeding attorney, I work closely with clients regarding the preparation and review of a Guardianship Petition.
 There is an immense amount of information that must be contained in the Court petition and it is important that the Court be presented with the complete picture as to why a Guardianship is needed to protect the interests of a family member or friend.

-If you have a question regarding a Long Island Guardianship or a New York City Guardianship, call me for a free discussion.
+If you have a question regarding a Long Island Guardianship or a New York City Guardianship, call me for a free discussion with a guardianship proceeding attorney in New York City.
 I have been assisting clients in these matters for over 35 years.
-You can contact me at tel: (212) 355-2575 or email: email@example.com.
+You can contact me at tel: (212) 355-2575 or email: firstname.lastname@example.org.